What does it cost to hire a ghostwriter?

 It’s the same with screenwriters who have written hit movies, or upon whom producers depend for original scripts, adaptations from books, and/or rewrites and script doctoring.
 The fee for whatever time they have to spend on your project will be immense.

 But here’s the thing.
 With very few exceptions (think celebrity memoirs, high-profile politicians, well-known novelists, or Oprah’s Book Club nominees), there is absolutely no way to predict which book will become a best seller, or which screenplay will become a hit movie.
 That a writer has achieved literary or cinematic notoriety is no guarantee the work you hire them to do for you will be at all successful.
+This means there is no point to overpaying a celebrity writer.

-The fact is, there are thousands of writers in the USA, and many of them are superbly qualified to write your book or movie.
 Qualified writers charge a fair price for their work.
 If you wish to hire a ghostwriter for a book or film project, you will be tying up that writer’s time for months.
-Expect to have to pay for it.
+You should expect to have to pay for it.

 Some questions and some answers